FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_API_Doc.md

 create a drone object with a field of view, a current aiming point a video stream

+verb
-* verb: POST
+: POST

+endpoint
-* endpoint: /Sensor/postDrone
+: /Sensor/postDrone

+returns
-* returns: DRONE_UID, SPI_UID
+: DRONE_UID, SPI_UID

 ##### parameters

+timeout
-* timeout: OPTIONAL the length, expressed in seconds until the point will stale out.
+: OPTIONAL the length, expressed in seconds until the point will stale out.
 Default is 300 seconds or 5 minutes.

+name
-* name: the name of the drone, will become also the name of the video stream.
+: the name of the drone, will become also the name of the video stream.

+Range
-* Range: the range of view of the sensor in meters.
+: the range of view of the sensor in meters.

+Bearing
-* Bearing: the direction in which the sensor is aimed in degrees.
+: the direction in which the sensor is aimed in degrees.

+FieldOfView
-* FieldOfView: the field of view of the drone in degrees.
+: the field of view of the drone in degrees.

+VideoURLUID
-* VideoURLUID: the address of the video stream.
+: the address of the video stream.
 DJI drones only support RTMP protocol.
 You need to have FreeTAKHub Video service active to see a stream.

+longitude
-* longitude: the angular distance of the geoobject from the meridian of the greenwich, UK expressed in positive or negative float. (e.g -76.107.7998).
+: the angular distance of the geoobject from the meridian of the greenwich, UK expressed in positive or negative float. (e.g. -76.107.7998).
 Remember to set the display of your TAK in decimal coordinates, where *West 77.08* is equal to '-77.08' in the API.

+latitude
-* latitude: the angular distance of the geoobject from the earths equator expressed in positive or negative float. (e.g 43.855682).
+: the angular distance of the geoobject from the earths equator expressed in positive or negative float. (e.g. 43.855682).

+uid
-* uid: OPTIONAL input parameter, needed to update existing drone COT.
+: OPTIONAL input parameter, needed to update existing drone COT.

+SPIName
-* SPIName: the name of the Sensor Point of Interest  the UAS is currently aiming to. currently will NOT work in a update message (when you send the UID).
+: the name of the Sensor Point of Interest  the UAS is currently aiming to. currently will NOT work in an update message (when you send the UID).

+SPILongitude
-* SPILongitude: longitude of target. currently will NOT work in a update message (when you send the UID).
+: longitude of target. currently will NOT work in an update message (when you send the UID).

+SPILatitude
-* SPILatitude: latitude of target. currently will NOT work in a update message (when you send the UID).
+: latitude of target. currently will NOT work in an update message (when you send the UID).

 ###### Example body: create sensor